CodeMasterChef/redis-ui-tool/README.md

     $ npm run electron

+## Release:

+We use `electron-builder` to build app.
+App icon is from build folder.
+We use command bellow:

+`npm run dist`

+The release installers will be stored in `dist` folder.

 ## Connect to Heroku
 Medis can connect to Heroku Redis addon to manage your data.
 You just need to call `heroku redis:credentials --app APP` to get your redis credential: